typesupply/opentype-cookbook/website/content/rules.md

 To replace a sequence of things with one thing, you do this:

     :::fea
-    sub target sequence with replacement;
+    sub target sequence by replacement;

-(In the .fea documentation, this is known as GSUB Lookup Type 4: Ligature Substitution.)
+*(In the .fea documentation, this is known as GSUB Lookup Type 4: Ligature Substitution.)*

-For example, for a fi ligature, you would do this:
+For example, for a `fi` ligature, you would do this:

     :::fea
     sub f i by f_i;